CUCC Expo Surveying Handbook

 The entrance to a cave significant enough to get a number and a survey will eventually be marked by a numbered tag attached to a spit.
 This will then become the primary survey station - ie. the point where an underground survey will start, and the point to which a surface survey should go.
 It's worth thinking about where you would put such a tag right from the start.
 Unlike the first rigging bolt (often used as the first point of a survey in the past) it should be sited with a particular view to its visibility and accessibility without having to put on SRT kit.
 If such a point has a clear view of the majority of the sky, then this is the point to use for a GPS fix too.

-If however, you are dealing with a cave at the foot of a cliff, or otherwise with a restricted view of the sky, then choose instead a good landmark with a wide, clear view of the sky, and within one (or maybe two) survey shots of the entrance.
-If you have found a group of caves close together, it might be better to GPS a central point rather than get quick (but less accurate) fixes on each entrance.
+If however, you are dealing with a cave at the foot of a cliff, or otherwise with a restricted view of the sky, then choose instead a good landmark with a wide, clear view of the sky, and with at least two survey shots of the entrance.

 Yes, you will have to manually do a surface survey leg using your survey instruments between the GPS point and the cave entrance tag station, and record that in your cave survex file.